<span style='font-size: 14px;'>Bertrand Russell</span>

 <span style='font-size: 14px;'>John Arden</span>

-John Arden, now entering his 80th year, has produced another glorious collection of stories.
-Gallows and Other Tales of Suspicion and Obession mingles black comedy with melodrama to probe the underside of Irish and English history from the 17th century to the 21st.
+John Arden, playwright and novelist, born 26 October 1930; died 28 March 2012.
+In 2009, produced a glorious collection of stories entitled Gallows and Other Tales of Suspicion and Obession, which mingles black comedy with melodrama to probe the underside of Irish and English history from the 17th century to the 21st.

 He is the author of a variety of plays, including All Fall Down, which appeared in 1955, Serjeant Musgrave's Dance (1959), Live Like Pigs, and The Non-Stop Connolly Show, co-authored and co-produced in 1975 with Margaretta D'Arcy.
 The Business Of Good Government (1960) was their first collaboration.